gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 # Notebook 4:
-Flagging periods of interest in order to generate neural epochs of interest.
+Flagging periods of interest in order to generate licks of specific interest.
+The goal is to assign licks to a specific trial and give each lick a tag.
 input: Notebook 2

 output: .pickle that has a data frame with two columns.
 The first column is the bin number and the second column is the trial number.